alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 ##### Argument over *equitable impact*

-Finally, this argument references positive duties that matter in the context of digital mental health specifically.
+Finally, this argument references positive duties that matter in the context of digital mental healthcare specifically.
 Key to this is the consideration of ethical values such as autonomy and self-determination, and the prioritarian weighting that was mentioned previously.
 However, there is also an aspect of our Sustainability principle that trickles into this argument.
 This is important in the context of digital mental healthcare because of associated risks that a) positive effects diminish over time (e.g. behavioural nudges or habit forming techniques that become ineffective over time)[^nudge] and b) negative impacts worsen and compound (e.g. prolonged use of social media worsening anxiety or depression)[^socialmedia].
 Studies have already criticised the evidence base of mental health apps and services[^apps], especially for a lack of reliable longitudinal evidence, so drawing attention to sustainable impacts and setting up requirements for continuous monitoring is vital to maintain trust and also ensure that specific users are not locked in to services or technologies that degrade in quality or efficacy over time (e.g. apps that start by offering free services to leverage network effects only to force subscriptions at a later date).

 [^nudge]: See Maier et al. (2022) No evidence for nudging after adjusting for publication bias.
 PNAS. https://doi.org/10.1073/pnas.2200300119

 [^socialmedia]: For a review published prior to the onset of the COVID-19 pandemic see Keles (2019) A systematic review: the influence of social media on depression, anxiety and psychological distress in adolescents.
 Adolescence and Youth. https://doi.org/10.1080/02673843.2019.1590851.
 For a range of studies that focus on the impacts of COVID-19 on mental health, including several that explore social media, see the [COVID-MINDS repository](https://www.covidminds.org/longitudinal-studies).

 [^apps]: For example, see Torous et al. (2018).
 Clinical review of user engagement with mental health smartphone apps: Evidence, theory and improvements.
 Evidence Based Mental Health, 21(3), 116–119. https://doi.org/10.1136/eb-2018-102891; and the consensus statement that followed: Torous et al. (2019).
-Towards a consensus around standards for smartphone apps and digital mental health: Towards a consensus around standards for smartphone apps and digital mental health.
+Towards a consensus around standards for smartphone apps and digital mental healthcare: Towards a consensus around standards for smartphone apps and digital mental healthcare.
 World Psychiatry, 18(1), 97–98. https://doi.org/10.1002/wps.20592

 ### Explainability